 A garden and waterfall I haven't posted before.
 Taken from the back deck of one of the cottages at PBV.
 Looks like one of mine, but for some reason I didn't include a circle.
+I'm off to Minnesota for a week.
+The "one year" photos will be a couple of days late. jc

 In the iconography of these gardens, gravel can be used to represent water.
 I often try to do that when I am designing the driveway and parking areas.
 I run a stone wall up to the edge of the drive, place stepping stones in the gravel and plant water-type plants at the edges as though they were growing at the water's edge.
 The bamboo fountain at the end of this driveway next to the garage door can be found under the label 'fountain'. jc